 It is important that you see your doctor if you think you may have measles.
-Your doctor will order tests that are specific for the measles virus.
+Your doctor will order tests (urine, throat and blood) that are specific for the measles virus.
 When making the appointment, let your doctor's office know that you may have measles so they can take special care to prevent spreading it to other people.